syncfusion-content/ej2-treegrid-docs/ej2-javascript/treegrid/data-binding/data-binding.md

 ### Handling Tree Grid actions

 For TreeGrid actions such as paging, sorting, etc dataStateChange event will be invoked.
-You have to query and resolve data using Ajax in this event based on the state arguments.
+You have to query and resolve data using Fetch in this event based on the state arguments.

 ```ts